 A single Form 1094-C must accompany the set of Forms 1095-C when filing to the IRS.

 Employers that do not submit an annual IRS return or provide individual statements to all full-time employees may be subject to a penalty.

 Waivers are available when failure to report is due to a reasonable cause.
-Limited relief is also available for returns and statements filed or furnished in 2019 (for 2018 coverage) if incorrect or incomplete information is reported.
+Limited “good faith” relief is also available for returns and statements filed or furnished in 2021 (for 2020 coverage) if incorrect or incomplete information is reported.